How To Silence Your Inner Critic By Stop Talking To Yourself

 Narration In Real Time

-Ultimately, whenever we narrate what’s happening as it’s happening, we maintain a self which is distinct from what we’re living, a step apart, commenting, watching, and then reporting it.
+Ultimately, whenever we narrate what’s happening as it’s happening, we maintain a self which is distinct from what we’re living.
+A step apart, commenting, watching, and then reporting it.

 Our uniqueness exists, one that’s not completely immersed in all of the experiences of life.